JuliaData/DataFrames.jl/docs/src/man/importing_and_exporting.md

 [Arrow.jl](https://github.com/JuliaData/Arrow.jl)

-In simple cases, when compilation latency of CSV.jl might be an issue, using `DelimitedFiles` module from Julia standard library can be considered.
+In simple cases, when compilation latency of CSV.jl might be an issue, using the `DelimitedFiles` module from the Julia standard library can be considered.
 Here is an example showing how to read in the data and perform its
 post-processing:
 ```jldoctest readdlm